VISION

 Our belief

-The teams that win won't be the ones with the most prompts.
-They'll be the ones with the most durable systems.
+The teams that win with AI won't be the ones with the flashiest demo.
+They'll be the ones running agents in production that their staff can actually operate — under the governance their industry requires.

 GOVERNED